-- a.
+- 5) The Provost will schedule a meeting of the Student Academic Life Committee to hear the appeal as soon as possible after receipt of the completed Academic Appeal form. - 6) Hearing - a.
 Hearings are closed to ensure that the confidentiality of the review process will be honored. - b.
 Both the student initiating an appeal as well as the faculty member who has rendered the judgment that is being appealed may identify witnesses to address the Student Academic Life Committee. - c.
 Witnesses must have first-hand knowledge of the judgment being appealed. - d.
 Witnesses must be identified for the chairperson at least two calendar days before the meeting of the hearing. - e.
-The chairperson of the Student Academic Life Committee may limit the number of witnesses to be heard. - 7) The chairperson of the Student Academic Life Committee will notify all committee members of the witnesses who will be present at the hearing before the Student Academic Life Committee is convened.

-8) Hearing procedures
+The chairperson of the Student Academic Life Committee may limit the number of witnesses to be heard. - 7) The chairperson of the Student Academic Life Committee will notify all committee members of the witnesses who will be present at the hearing before the Student Academic Life Committee is convened. - 8) Hearing procedures - a.

-- a.
 The chairperson will appoint a secretary to record the meeting with each person identifying himself/herself before speaking.
 The secretary will obtain permission for recording each person. - b.
 The chairperson will read the grievance at the hearing and will ensure that due process is observed.
 The chairperson will moderate the hearing. - c.
 The faculty member involved will present statements relevant to the case and may be questioned by the committee members.
 This case may be presented via written statement if necessary. - d.
 The student will present statements relevant to the case and may be questioned by the committee members. - e.
 Any witnesses present may respond to questions of committee members. - f.
 Witnesses will be called in individually to present their information.
 If the witness cannot make the actual appeal hearing, a statement from the witness will be accepted. - g.
 All matters upon which the decision is based must be introduced into evidence at the hearing, and the discussion must be supported by evidence. - h.
 At the conclusion of data gathering, the committee will go into closed session for voting.
 The recording will be stopped for deliberations and will resume for counting/reading of the ballots.
 Each member will submit one vote on the issue.
 The verdict shall be decided by a majority vote through secret ballot. - 9) The chairperson of the Student Academic Life Committee will articulate the decision of the committee on the Academic Appeal Form that was originally submitted by the student.
-The final judgment of the Student Academic Life Committee will be emailed to the concerned faculty member and postmarked to the address of the concerned student within three business days following the meeting of the committee via registered mail. - 10) Right to Appeal the Decision of the Student Academic Life Committee

-The student may appeal the decision of the Student Academic Life Committee to the Provost.
+The final judgment of the Student Academic Life Committee will be emailed to the concerned faculty member and postmarked to the address of the concerned student within three business days following the meeting of the committee via registered mail. - 10) Right to Appeal the Decision of the Student Academic Life Committee The student may appeal the decision of the Student Academic Life Committee to the Provost.